sled-rs/sled-rs.github.io/perf.md

-However, you can build databases to be auto-tuning and avoid any concurrency control as long as only a single thread is running, and "upgrade" the system dynamically when the database is being accessed by multiple threads by reconfiguring the concurrency control configuration, and then waiting for any threads operating under the old configuration to finish their tasks to avoid conflicts.
-The sled database allows lock-free single-key operations to avoid performing any concurrency control usually, but as soon as a single multi-key transaction happens, it reconfigures the system to perform concurrency control for all operations.
+However, you can build databases to be auto-tuning and avoid any concurrency control as long as only a single thread is running, and "upgrade" the system dynamically when the database is being accessed by multiple threads by re-configuring the concurrency control configuration, and then waiting for any threads operating under the old configuration to finish their tasks to avoid conflicts.
+The sled database allows lock-free single-key operations to avoid performing any concurrency control usually, but as soon as a single multi-key transaction happens, it re-configures the system to perform concurrency control for all operations.
 This embodies the philosophy of "pay for what you use" and avoids paying concurrency control costs for operations that only require single-key linearizability, rather than serializability.